- Where: High Road/Stoneham Way junction, Swaythling to Lodge Road/Portswood Road junction, Portswood

 Through October and early November, we conducted an initial perceptions survey to understand how people travel through the local area and what transport infrastructure improvements people would like to see.

-On Wednesday 2nd and Friday 4th December, we presented our findings to businesses and stakeholders and started to discuss some of the solutions we could bring forward.
-Recordings of these presentations will be made available for the public to view shortly.
+Following this in early December and on January 28th January, we presented our findings and started to discuss some of the solutions we could bring forward.
+Recordings of these presentations are available on the council’s YouTube channel and by following these links: Portswood presentation and Swaythling presentation and below.